lukeduffy84/gym_subscription_ms4_2/README.md

 - Allows guest user to clearly navigate to each of the clearly marked four sections of the website, including 'All Products', 'Supplements', 'Merchandise' and 'Online Coaching'.
 - Allows guest user to add a product to the shopping bag.
 - Allows guest user to click on the 'My Account' button and the 'register' button to sign up to Luke Duffy Fitness, where the guest user will be brought to a seperate web page to input their account details.
-- Allows guest user to click on the shopping bag icon to view products already added to bag and 'Grand Total'.
 - Allows guest user to to click on Secure Checkout to purchase the items in their bag, as well as changing the quantities of the the product they wish to purchase.
 - Allows guest user to subsequently input address and debit card details and complete purchase of products.

 ### Logged In Users

-- Allows logged in users to click on the login button where they will be subsequently be brought to the login site of the page and asked to input their details.
+- Allows users to click on 'login button and input their details to succesfully login.
 - Allows logged in user to click on the shopping bag icon to view products already added to bag and 'Grand Total'.
 - Allows logged in 'Staff' users to navigate to a staff dashboard where they can add, edit and delete the products available on the site.
 - Allows logged in user to sign out of their profile on Luke Duffy Fitness by clicking on the 'Log Out' button within the 'My Account' section on the Navbar.